Program Requirements

 Study Abroad

-• Majors selecting an approved study abroad program (for one semester) may receive transfer credit for ECON 3150.
-Note: many study abroad programs in Europe do not offer the equivalent of ECON 3150 in the spring semester.
+• Majors selecting an approved study abroad program (for one semester) may receive transfer credit for ECON 3150 Introduction to Econometrics.
+Note: many study abroad programs in Europe do not offer the equivalent of ECON 3150 Introduction to Econometrics in the spring semester.
 A grade of C (or higher) is required in study abroad coursework.
 Preapproval from the department's study abroad advisor is required.

 • Majors selecting an approved study abroad program (for one semester) may also receive transfer credit for two economics electives, which count in the major as 3000-level electives (regardless of the abroad course prerequisite).
 A grade of C (or higher) is required in study abroad coursework.
 Preapproval from the department's study abroad advisor is required.